-N4.3 Demonstrate an understanding of multiplication of whole numbers (limited to numbers less than or equal to 10) by applying mental mathematics strategies and explaining the results of multiplying by 0 and 1.
+${ m N4.3}$ Demonstrate an understanding of multiplication of whole numbers (limited to numbers less than or equal to 10) by applying mental mathematics strategies and explaining the results of multiplying by 0 and 1.

-Beginning (1) Approaching (2) Proficiency (3) Mastery (4) Student needs assistance Student is able to Student is able to provide an Student is able to to determine the result of provide an answer to answer to solve a provide additional a multiplication equation. solve a multiplication multiplication equation and strategies to solve a equation. explain a strategy. multiplication fact.
+Beginning (1) Approaching (2) Proficiency (3) Mastery (4) Student needs assistance Student is able to Student is able to provide an Student is able to to determine the result provide an answer to answer to solve a multiplication provide additional of a multiplication solve a multiplication equation and explain an strategies to solve a equation. equation. appropriate strategy. multiplication fact.